Foofaraw/prympt/README.md

-    print(response.title)      # Expected output: A one-line title for the review. print(response.sentiment)  # Expected output: A sentiment score between -1 and 1. print(response.topics)     # Expected output: The comma separated list of topics for the review.
+    print(response.title)      # Expected output: A one-line title for the review. print(response.sentiment)  # Expected output: A sentiment score between -1 and 1.

 To summarize, the package provides these main functionalities: